CesarPiresSevero/tinynoise/readme.md

 ### Compiling

+Make sure you have the following tools before start:
+* GCC
+* Make
+* XXXX

 This repo contains a Makefile for building the library and running tests.
 Calling *make* in the root folder results in:

 ```